 Mounting headset microphones on bearded speakers and actors can get a bit hairy.
 If your subject usually uses a headset and decides to sport a beard, you’ll likely grow concerned about scratchy sounds from the mic boom.
-Here are a few solutions to get you through no-shave November and beyond.
+Here are a few solutions for mounting near beards.

 Bend the Mic Boom Away from the Beard